LDprg/fronius_local_ha/README.md

 # fronius_local_ha
-A homassistant addon for accesing fronius locally
+A homassistant addon for accessing fronius locally

 # DISCLAIMER
 !!USE AT YOUR OWN RISK!!